Elizabeth Warren's rise opens a new chapter in the progressive primary

 In an email memo to supporters on Monday, Shakir touted "our strong grassroots campaign" while listing and analyzing a "spate of polls" he said underscored the strength of Sanders' base and his "solidified" place "as the candidate in the strongest position to defeat Donald Trump in the general election."

-Among the surveys cited was a Fox News poll from this weekend that showed both Sanders and Biden comfortably defeating Trump: Biden by 10 points, 49% to 39%, and Sanders by 9, 49% to 40%.
-Warren, California Sen. Kamala Harris and South Bend, Indiana, Mayor Pete Buttigieg also l
+Among the surveys cited was a Fox News poll from this weekend that showed both Sanders and Biden com